Walls of Lucca: Design and implementation

-Construction Techniques
+Construction techniques

 The walls of Lucca are one of the few structures built in perfect symbiosis with the vegetation.
 The historical sources of the second half of the seventeenth century highlight this, among which we find a report by Giovan Battista Orsucci (1663), who highlighted the structure for its ecological qualities, making it almost seem like a work of naturalistic engineering.

-The Renaissance walls were built with a "terrarium technique," a innovative method at the time that focused on the use of natural resources in the defensive and constructive fields.
+The Renaissance walls were built with a "terrarium technique," an innovative method at the time that focused on the use of natural resources in the defensive and constructive fields.
 The system used living vegetation as a building material, in combination with man-made materials and dead organic materials.
 This naturalistic solution, consisting of earthworks and trees, has made it possible to make the structure perform a hydrological function, to drain the ground against landslides and slips and to distribute the loads over large surfaces.

 The structure was based on a large mass of pressed and beaten earth together with dried plant materials, enclosed inside by a brick and stone outer layer.
 The terrariums were mainly coordinated by Vincenzo Civitali, who underlined their importance with respect to the classic brick and stone walls, which had become obsolete in the era of cannons.

 For the construction of the walls there was a careful and debated selection of plant materials, with particular attention to drying and processing.
 In fact, at the base of the construction there were precisely these materials and to highlight it were the multiple collapses in the construction phase, almost all caused by inadequate quality of the organic materials selected.